 Nerve catheter infusions deliver numbing medicine to nerves that are sending pain signals to the brain.
-Currently, temporary nerve catheters are only placed in hospitals.
-However, there is significant precedent for discharging these patients with nerve catheters where they receive various levels of continued follow-up.
-These catheters usually stay in for no more than three days’ post-discharge and there has been no way to replace them in the outpatient arena – until now.
+Usually temporary nerve catheters are only placed in hospitals.
+However, there is significant precedent for discharging patients with nerve catheters where they receive various levels of continued follow-up.
+These catheters usually stay in for no more than three to five days’ post-discharge and there has been no way to replace them in the outpatient arena – until now.
 Our office can continue to place and manage these catheters after patients leave the hospital.

 Who should have a Nerve Catheter Infusion?